Calls for Symposium Scheme for Japanese Researchers Based in the UK

 - Scientific excellence.

-- Broad participation from institutions including the very best researchers from the UK and Japan.
+- Broad participation from institutions including the very best researchers in the UK and Japan.

 - Contribution to academic linkages between the UK and Japan.